amfred/disneycruiseplanning/README.md

 - Quick buffet lunch or snack
 - ^ 1:15 PM Princess Gathering
 - ^ 2:00 PM Frozen Meet and Greet
-- Probably formal night, so take formal pictures with the kids
+- Formal night, take formal pictures with the kids
 - 5:45 PM Watch the early show with the kids
 - Get the kids a buffet dinner
 - Take the kids to the Oceaneer's Club or Lab